rectorphp/getrector-com/packages/blog/data/_posts/2020/2021-04-05-from-doctrine-annotations-parser-to-static-reflection.md

 <br>

-To make it happen, we had to rewrite [DocParser](https://github.com/doctrine/annotations/blob/1.13.x/lib/Doctrine/Common/Annotations/DocParser.php) from Doctrine to phpdoc-parser syntax.
+To make it happen, **we had to rewrite [DocParser](https://github.com/doctrine/annotations/blob/1.13.x/lib/Doctrine/Common/Annotations/DocParser.php) from Doctrine to phpdoc-parser syntax**.
 That included parsing values, arrays, curly arrays with keys, constants, brackets, quotes, and newlines between them.

 <br>